-In order for a person to stand trial for a felony, that person has to be first indicted by a grand jury.
+For a person to stand trial for a felony, that person has to be first indicted by a grand jury.
 When an indictment has been handed down, the person indicted must assure the court that they will indeed show up for trial.
 Several factors determine the bail and its amount.
-Among these factors is the nature of the crime, the perceived flight risk, and the perceived danger the person posed to themselves and to society.
+Among these factors are the nature of the crime, the perceived flight risk, and the person’s perceived danger to themselves and society.

 A bond is a sort of security deposit that the person in custody puts down to promise the court that they will appear for all court proceedings.
 The bond can be a large amount of money, but you need to put down just 10 percent with the bail bondsman, and they put down the rest.
 It’s a form of insurance that you’ll show up for your court dates.
 You can pay the 10 percent to the bail bondsman in cash, with a credit card (Visa, MasterCard and Discover are accepted), collateral other than estate, and we can even loan you the money- terms are negotiable.